UX Audits

 The only way to find a solution is to understand the problem.

-A user experience (UX) audit is like a check-up for a website or application that assesses how well it meets users’ needs and expectations.
+A user experience (UX) audit is like a check-up for a website or application.
+It’s an expert review that assesses how well it meets users’ needs and expectations.
 The audit typically involves reviewing the analytics, design, functionality, flow, content and usability of the product.

 The goal of a UX audit is to identify user pain points and areas that can be improved to enhance the user experience and ultimately help more users convert online.
 This information can be used to make the product easier to use which is better for everyone – your target audience, conversion rate which should be aligned with your business goals.